tdow90/Job-Tracker/README.md

 # **Project Name:** Job Tracker with Alerts

+##
+I have been trying to get back into practicing with Django and DRF, I wanted to become a backend dev.
+I asked ChatGTP to help me think of a beginerfriendly prompt using the following tech.

 ## **Description**
 Build an application using **Django Rest Framework (DRF)** that scrapes job postings from a job board (e.g., Indeed, LinkedIn, or similar), stores the data in a database, and sends email notifications to users when new jobs match their preferences.